 In June 2016, the FASB issued an ASU that significantly changes the impairment model for most financial assets that are measured at amortized cost and certain other instruments from an incurred loss model to an expected loss model that requires these assets be presented at the net amount expected to be collected.
 In addition, credit losses on available for sale debt securities will be recorded through an allowance account.
 This ASU will be effective for us on January 1, 2020, with early adoption permitted.
-While we are still in the process of evaluating the full impact this guidance will have on our consolidated financial statements, we believe the new impairment model will lead to earlier recognition of credit losses for our commercial mortgage loans.
+Our implementation procedures to date relative to this standard include, but are not limited to, identifying financial assets within the scope of this guidance, developing a current expected credit loss model for our commercial mortgage loans and refining internal processes for financial assets impacted by this guidance.
+We believe the new impairment model will lead to earlier recognition of credit losses for our commercial mortgage loans.